Research Team of TAPVA SRN University of Birmingham

 Maxwell Campfield Maxwell is a second year student at the University of Birmingham studying BA International Relations with Political Science.
 He has a specific interest in the discourses surrounding terrorism and political violence, particularly in relation to ISIS, Northern Africa and the Middle East.
 Maxwell is keen to understand why ‘western’ approaches towards, and depictions of various terrorist groups around the world differ, and the reason for these varying depictions by ‘western’ governments and media.

 Rochelle Mackenzie-Spooner Rochelle is a second year student at the University of Birmingham studying a BA in International Relations with Political Science.
-Her main interest is analysing US strategic and military policies to counter the forever changing contemporary terrorist threat.
+Her main interest is analysing strategic security and military policies to counter the forever changing contemporary terrorist threat.
 She also is intrigued by the discourses surrounding terror and political violence as a justification for military intervention.
-Rochelle aspires to work within the United Nations Security Council, after completing an MA in the field of terrorism studies.
+Rochelle aspires to work within the United Nations Security Council, after completing an MA in the field of security studies.

 Sara Choudhary Sara is a second year International Relations student at the University of Birmingham.
 Her interest in terrorism and political violence stems from an interest in social justice and the use of violence to pursue social change, with a focus on gender and race relations.
 Also being interested in religious terrorism, she hopes to investigate the notion that religion inherently promotes violence, and question if some do more than others.